Nitaivs/Aclaro/PROJEKT_DOKUMENTATION_GER.md

 *This Documentation is required for the german business concept hand-in.
 It encompasses task 3.6 - 3.8*

-# ProSeed - Project Documentation
+# Aclaro - Project Documentation

 ## 3.6 High-level IT Architecture

 ### Architecture Overview

-The ProSeed application follows a classic **3-tier architecture** (presentation layer, logic layer, data layer) with complete separation of frontend and backend.
+The Aclaro application follows a classic **3-tier architecture** (presentation layer, logic layer, data layer) with complete separation of frontend and backend.

 #### Layer Diagram